A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: A Comprehensive Comparative Analysis

 \subsection{Pruning with Different Levels of Supervision}

 In descending order of supervision level during neural network pruning, pruning can be divided into supervised, semi-supervised, self-supervised, and unsupervised pruning \cite{kalyan2018unsupervised}.
-Self-supervised learning can be divided into two classes: generative or contrastive learning \cite{liu2021self}.
-Like supervised learning, supervised pruning works on fully labeled datasets.
-Most of the current pruning methods fall into supervised pruning.
-However, supervised pruning suffers from similar bottlenecks as supervised learning (such as expensive manual labeling).
-As a promising alternative, semi-supervised, self-supervised, and unsupervised pruning have drawn massive attention \footnote{The differences between supervised, semi-supervised, unsupervised, self-supervised learning refer to \cite{liu2021self}.}.
+Self-supervised learning can be divided into two classes: generative and contrastive learning \cite{liu2021self}.
+Similar to supervised learning, supervised pruning works on fully labeled datasets, and most current pruning methods fall into this category.
+However, supervised pruning suffers from similar bottlenecks as supervised learning, such as the expensive manual labeling.
+As a promising alternative, semi-supervised, self-supervised, and unsupervised pruning have drawn massive attention. \footnote{The differences between supervised, semi-supervised, unsupervised, self-supervised learning refer to \cite{liu2021self}.}

-For example, \citet{caron2020pruning} observe the different results in self-supervision pruning from in supervision pruning, where winning tickets initialization only introduce a slight performance improvement compared to random re-initialization. \citet{contrastivepruning} claim that unsupervised pruning usually fails to preserve the accuracy of the original model.
+For example, \citet{caron2020pruning} observe different results in self-supervision pruning compared to supervision pruning, where winning tickets initialization only introduces a slight performance improvement compared to random re-initialization. \citet{contrastivepruning} claim that unsupervised pruning usually fails to preserve the accuracy of the original model.
 Notably, label supervision for network pruning and training can be independent.
-For example, \citet{chen2021lottery} use supervised pruning method \textbf{IMP} (i.e., Iterative Magnitude Pruning) to explore the subnetworks of self-supervised pretrained models (simCLR \cite{chen2020simple} and MoCo \cite{chen2020improved}) on ImageNet.
+For example, \citet{chen2021lottery} use supervised pruning method \textbf{IMP} (Iterative Magnitude Pruning) to explore the subnetworks of self-supervised pre-trained models (simCLR \cite{chen2020simple} and MoCo \cite{chen2020improved}) on ImageNet.
 Similarly, \citet{lai2021parp} exploit the supervised pruning method IMP to prune self-supervised speech recognition models.